lineality/Online_Voting_Using_One_Time_Pads/README.md

 In the case that a truncated-submitted ballot is used, some way may be desired to, e.g. make a short hash of the original ballot itself (e.g. to convert the ballot by OCR or perhaps have a QR code on the ballot (though a QR on a ballot received by a voter code could be forged, whereas a hash made by the voter of the whole ballot could not be).
 Perhaps having a multi-pass OCR hash of a public ballot submitted with the vote to indicate that the correct ballot was used (again, in the case of a truncated submission, for a full ballot return the whole ballot is there)(also see asymmetric signing keys).
 It may be possible to have both a public verified 'open' ballot format and some unique element for the voter to check that the ballot comes from the Vote-Office with the voters one-time-pad (such as a unique id code at the bottom or top of the ballot)

-Step 4: During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent [from the voting-office to the voter] by whatever agreed upon ("electronic" or non-paper) method (website, email, SMS-text, mobile-app, S3, api-endpoint, etc.) in the form of a QR code.
+Step 4: (Sending out the not-yet-completed ballot) During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent [from the voting-office to the voter] by whatever agreed upon ("electronic" or non-paper) method (website, email, SMS-text, mobile-app, S3, api-endpoint, etc.) in the form of a QR code.

 As an example method for a 'personalized ballot' an at-the-time randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random, increasing the entropy of the unique ballot (e.g. so that the voting-office can increase confidence that the ballot they receive back from the voter is the one they set).

-Step 5: Using one piece of software, the voter offline(enforced by software, possibly hardware) 'decrypts' the ballot and then physically prints the ballot.
+Step 5: (Receiving the not-yet-completed ballot) Using one piece of software, the voter offline (enforced by software, possibly hardware) 'decrypts' the ballot and then physically prints the ballot.

 (Note: There is a choice here between using a public standardized ballot or a per-person ballot (e.g. with a unique id number or such, to verify that the ballot-form sent was the same as that received, or a short-form vote which contains just the choices and not all the text of the ballot.)

-Step 6: The voter off-line(enforced by software), inspects and validates that their digital scanned version of their not-yet-filled-out-ballot is the correct ballot-form intended for that election (e.g. not a tampered with or accidentally incorrect ballot).
+Step 6: (Validate the not-yet-completed Ballot) The voter off-line(enforced by software), inspects and validates that their digital scanned version of their not-yet-filled-out-ballot is the correct ballot-form intended for that election (e.g. not a tampered with or accidentally incorrect ballot).
 There are various and possibly multiple ways to check this (elaboration pending).

-Step 7: The voter, off-line(using pen and paper), fills out the ballot (selecting their vote choices), (details here may be important in some way: filling in a circle, selecting an option number, multi-factor, non-over-under-voting checks, etc.)
+Step 7: (Complete Ballot marking votes) The voter, off-line(using pen and paper), fills out the ballot (selecting their vote choices), (details here may be important in some way: filling in a circle, selecting an option number, multi-factor, non-over-under-voting checks, etc.)

-Step 8: The voter, offline (enforced by software), scans (e.g. by taking a picture) the completed-filled-in paper ballot, creating not a photo but a document or table of information (so that the one-time-pad can convert character by character).
+Step 8: (Digitize completed ballot) The voter, offline (enforced by software), scans (e.g. by taking a picture) the completed-filled-in paper ballot, creating not a photo but a document or table of information (so that the one-time-pad can convert character by character).

 ~ Step: An optional intermediate step here is to have a 3rd set of offline-only software that will check the ballot before and or after it is filled out by the voter, such that this additional set of software can check for the "overvoting" (voting for both candidates) and "undervoting" (voting for neither candidate) issues as a safeguard (against accidentally-incorrectly filled-out-and-submitted ballots) and that perhaps Nevada has used successfully.
 See:
 "Roll Off at the Top of the Ballot: Intentional Undervoting in American Presidential Elections"